Richard Bacon (broadcaster): TV career since Blue Peter

 In November 2016 Bacon became the presenter of the National Geographic Channel's Explorer programme, which comprises several (usually three) short films, introduced by Bacon, involving matters of social, political, environmental or humanitarian significance.
 Each film is then discussed before a live studio audience with Bacon moderating, and usually includes the filmmaker or another representative of the film and at least one expert on either side of the issue.
 For the debut show, Bacon hiked through Yosemite National Park with President Barack Obama.

 In June 2017, he began hosting a daily half-hour newsmagazine show called Top 30.
 It originally aired on Fox affiliates for four weeks before being picked up as a regular series, broadcast nationally across America in September 2017.
 On 13 September 2017, it was renewed through 2019.

 In July 2019, he was a guest presenter filling in for Piers Morgan on Good Morning Britain.

 In October 2019, the American TV network ABC commissioned his original "whodunnit" game show format The Hustler for an eight-part series, hosted by Craig Ferguson.
 Production began in the fall, with Bacon serving as one of its executive producers.
 It was cancelled in 2022.
 Richard Bacon has also produced This Is My House (2021–2022) and I Literally Just Told You (2021) presented by Jimmy Carr.

+On the 15 May 2026, Bacon appeared on BBC Newsnight, hosted by Matt Chorley, as part of a 4 person panel, discussing the merits of the Mayor of Manchester, Andy Burnham standing for the Westminster Parliament, in a staged by-election for the Makerfield Constituency, (south of Wigan) to become an MP, in order to be eligible to challenge Labour Party leader, Keir Starmer the UK's Prime Minister.